braydentang1/US-to-CAD-Exchange-Rate-Forecasting/README.md

 1) Forecasting and forecasting performance over general time series analysis,
 2) Utilizing cross validation in a time series context in which models are dynamically refit per each slice of time.
-3) Shorter term forecasts; the term project we did prioritized 12 month ahead forecasts which were unlikely to be accurate given how long the time frame is.
+3) Shorter term forecasts; the term project we did prioritized 12 month ahead forecasts which were unlikely to be accurate given how long the time frame is (if it was, we would we rich!).

 During the project, we were heavily restricted due to space constraints and also because we did not learn about many of the methods that are commonplace in modern forecasting today; methods like the TBATS or the theta method for instance.
+This is probably because the course we took was a course rooted in carefully analyzing time series and not necessarily forecasting performance.

 Ultimately, I also just want to brush up on my time series skills in R as well.